unicode-org/icu/docs/processes/cldr-icu.md

 2a.
 Configure ICU4C, build and test without new data first, to verify that there are no pre-existing errors, and to build some tools needed for later steps.
-Here `<platform>` is the runConfigureICU code for the platform you are building on, e.g. Linux, MacOSX, Cygwin.
+Here `<platform>` is the runConfigureICU code for the platform you are building on, e.g. Linux, macOS, Cygwin.
 (optionally build with debug enabled)
 ```
 cd $ICU4C_DIR/source